On Rate-Optimal Partitioning Classification from Observable and from Privatised Data: Partitioning classification from observable data

 \section{Partitioning classification from observable data}

 In this section, we study the problem of classification from observable (non-privatised) data.
-First, we give an overview about the core problem, recall the partitioning classification rule, and state our main assumptions under which we quantify the convergence rate both for binary and for multi-label classification.
+First, we give an overview of the core problem, recall the partitioning classification rule, and state our main assumptions under which we quantify the convergence rate both for binary and for multi-class classification.

 The standard setup of binary classification is as follows: let the random feature vector $X$ take values in $\Rd$, and let its label $Y$ be $\pm 1$ valued.
 We denote by $\mu$ the distribution of $X$, that is, $\mu(A)=\PROB (X\in A)$ for all measurable sets $A\subseteq \R^d$.
 The task of classification is to decide on $Y$ given $X$, i.e., one aims to find a decision function $D$ defined on the range of $X$ such that $D(X)=Y$ with large probability.
 If $D$ is an arbitrary (measurable) decision function, then its {\em error probability} is denoted by